StingerWrapper.jl - Part 3

 operations and completely eliminate the need for memory allocation and garbage collection.

-Finally, the syntax users can use to get or set fields on the Stinger
+Finally, the syntax users can use to get or set fields on the Stinger wrapper

 time is